Much More Than a Job

-Age waivers for preference-eligible veterans will be requested only after they successfully complete all phases of the SASS and have been favorably adjudicated/cleared for hire.
-Preference-eligible applicants must still pass all other components of the SASS, including the PFT and fitness for-for-duty requirements.
+Age waivers for preference-eligible veterans will be requested only after they successfully complete all phases of the Special Agent Selection System (SASS) and have been favorably adjudicated/cleared for hire.
+Preference-eligible applicants must still pass all other components of the SASS, including the FBI Physical Fitness Test (PFT) and fitness for-for-duty requirements.

 More information can be found on our Veterans page.

 Is there a waiver of the Bachelor's degree if an applicant has military service?